-There are three ways to connect to an AP.
+You can connect your computer to an AP using the following three commands.
 The DNS and default gateway will be configured automatically.
-If you want to use the wireless interface's gateway, be sure to clean up your computer's default gateway first.
+If you want to use the wireless interface's gateway, you must clean up your computer's default gateway configuration.

-wifi_mgmt start Type=[type] SSID=[ssid] Password=[password]
+wifi\mgmt start Type=[type] SSID=[ssid] Password=[password]

-Insert the AP information in the managed AP list and then connect to an AP.
+Insert the AP information in the managed AP list and then connect to the AP.